-During the period under review, the Trustees held 5 Full Director meetings covering Teaching and Learning and Pupil Focus and one Annual General Meeting.
-In addition there were regular meetings of a sub-committee covering Finance and audit.
+During the period under review, the Trustees held 4 Full Director meetings covering Teaching and Learning and Pupil Focus and one Annual General Meeting.
+In addition there were 4 meetings of a sub-committee Finance, Personnel & Audit covering Finance and audit.
 The training and induction provided for new Trustees will depend on their existing experience.
 Where necessary an induction will provide training on charity and educational legal and financial matters.